samlist21/Dewey/README.md

 ## Reminders
 - Dewey Ethernet IP address is  192.168.1.199
-- Dewey FFlAir WiFi Static IP address is a dynamic IP address you need to find it or use the cable - 10.100.1.250 - Subject to change.
+- Dewey FFlAir WiFi Static IP address is 10.100.1.200 or possibly a Dynamic IP address you need to find it or use the cable - 10.100.1.250 - Subject to change.
-- With this IP address the Date needs to be updated upon startup to do this type> date   - to check the date
-No longer needs to be done - If not up to date type> sudo date -s "2017-07-08 10:44:00"  - Example July 7 at 10:44 am.
+- With this IP address the Date needs to be updated upon startup - No longer needs to be done - If not up to date type> sudo date -s "2017-07-08 10:44:00"  - Example July 7 at 10:44 am.
-The Library has put things back for a little while until they figure out the routing that they want.
-The old address, above, will work until they do.

 With the new IP address the date was updated over the Internet to the above was not necessary but the IP address was not known.
-- VNC connection is either of the above IP addresses and port :5901, depending on the link used.
+- VNC connection is either of the above IP addresses and port :5901, or blank depending on the link used.
 - Dewey Password - email or message Ken Samuelson.
 This can be done through the meetup group message. - See meetup for my contact info.
 - Watch handling the Pi.
 If you're not careful you will pop out the spring loaded microSD card and you will trash the card.
 This is very bad.
 - Robot club has a keyboard and mouse in the containers.
 If you can't access Dewey, you will need the keyboard, mouse, and an HDMI monitor, cable or HDMI to VGA converter.
 See Ken Samuelson, I have all (any) of them.